Metal roof: Advantages

-Metal roofing is also lightweight, creates little stress on the load bearing roof support structures and can be installed on top of an existing roof.
-A lightweight roof is very useful for large and or old structures, as it helps to maintain the overall structural integrity of the building.
+Metal roofing is also lightweight, creates little stress on the load-bearing roof support structures and can be installed on top of an existing roof.
+A lightweight roof is very useful for large or old structures, as it helps to maintain the overall structural integrity of the building.
 Despite its light weight, metal roofing provides increased wind resistance when compared to other roofing materials.
 This is because metal roofing systems use interlocking panels.
-Metal Roofing Sheets are also resistant to any kind of attack by pests and insects.
+Metal roofing sheets are also resistant to any kind of attack by pests and insects.

-Disadvantages

-The disadvantages of metal roofs include the noise created from rain hitting the roof, large hail may leave dents, and, in snowy areas, the tendency of snow to easily fall off the roof and onto pedestrians or property.

 Material types

 Metal roofs are sometimes made of corrugated galvanized steel: a wrought iron–steel sheet was coated with zinc and then roll-formed into corrugated sheets.
 Another approach is to blend zinc, aluminum, and silicon-coated steel.
 These products are sold under various trade names like "Zincalume" or "Galvalume".
 The surface may display the raw zinc finish, or it may be used as a base metal under factory-coated colors.